Big 5 Wildlife, Private Reserves and Luxury Lodges

 - Self-Drive Safaris

 - Good Transport Connections

-When to Visit
+When to Visit?

+There is never a bad time to visit Kruger, and each of the two major seasons has its advantages.
 During the winter months of May to August, the temperature is cooler, and it is easier to find the animals as they tend to congregate around waterholes and rivers.
-This is also ofen the best time to find a special offer or lower price as a safari lodge.
+This is also often the best time to find a special offer or lower price at a safari lodge.

 During the summer months of October to April, heavy rain showers and storms are frequent.
 As a result of the rain, the grass is lush and green, and many animals give birth at this time as there is plenty of food and water around.
 The downside is that the lush green vegatation can make game viewing more difficult.

 You can read more about the pros and cons of visiting at differents times of the year here, but the bottom line is that the game viewing is exceptional all year round.

 If you book with Travel Butlers, we will, of course, ensure you have the most appropriate transport arrangements for your safari, however it is always helpful to have an idea of the options when planning your trip.

 There are excellent flight connections from both Cape Town and Johannesburg to the Park - but keep in mind that the Park is large, so it is important to pick the correct airport for the lodge you will be staying at in order to avoid having a long drive on arrival and departure.
 Many of the safari lodges also have their own airstrips, and these are serviced by daily shuttle flights from Johannesburg, meaning you can fly straight into the heart of the bush.
 You can find out more about the travel options here.